eth-brownie/brownie/docs/quickstart.rst

 * ``tests/``: Scripts for testing your project
 * ``brownie-config.json``: Configuration file for the project

 You can also initialize "`Brownie mixes <https://github.com/brownie-mix>`__", simple templates to build your project upon.
-For the purposes of this document, we will use the `token <https://github.com/brownie-mix/token-mix>`__ mix, which is a very basic ERC-20 implementation:
+For the examples in this document we will use the `token <https://github.com/brownie-mix/token-mix>`__ mix, which is a very basic ERC-20 implementation:

 ::